-The travel bug bit Carol at a young age after joining her Dad on his round the world trip in Canada at the age of fourteen.
-Taking every opportunity to get away, Carol visited many places around the globe before embarking on a round the world trip which included trekking the Inca Trail, scuba diving with sharks in Australia, the jungles of Borneo and Everest Base Camp.
+The travel bug bit Carol at a young age after joining her Dad on his round the world trip in Canada at the age of eleven Taking every opportunity to get away, she visited many places around the globe before embarking on a round the world trip which included trekking the Inca Trail, scuba diving with sharks in Australia, the jungles of Borneo and Everest Base Camp.

 Speak to Carol